DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The house then collapses into the earth, leaving a dark and bottomless pit behind.
 If the players still have it, Elisabeth Durst's amber shard then crumbles into dust.
 The pit vanishes the first time the players depart the clearing.

 If they’re still possessing the players, [[Non-Player Characters#Rosavalda "Rose" Durst|Rose]] and [[Non-Player Characters#Thornboldt "Thorn" Durst|Thorn]]’s spirits end their possessions.
-The children remark that the woods look like their home—Barovia.
+The children remark that the woods resembles the Svalich Woods, which once surrounded their home—Barovia.
+However, the children add that these particular woods are unfamiliar to them, and that they seem to be far from their family's original village.

 As the players explore their surroundings, they can quickly see the top of an old, ruined stone tower poking up through the treetops.
 The architecture of the tower is as described in <span class="citation">Will-o'-Wisp (p.
 33)</span>, but the interior is not desecrated ground, there is no wooden chest on the ground, and there are no **zombies** or **will-o'-wisps** inside or around the tower.